-A student must be admitted to the School of Graduate Studies and be registered in the School each term of the appointment.
+A student must be admitted to the School of Graduate Studies and be registered full-time (8 credits)in the School each term of the appointment.
 International students as well as U.S. citizens and residents are eligible to apply.
-Fifth-year certificate, certificate and language admission students are not eligible for graduate assistantships.
+Certificate and language admission students are not eligible for graduate assistantships.

 All graduate assistants will be eligible for the following benefits:

 Graduate assistants are compensated according to pay rates established by SCSU's administration.
-Academic year assistantship stipends pay $10,000 for 2013-2014, depending upon the hours of assignment and the length of the appointment as noted below.
-A limited number of competitive Doctoral assistantships pay $15,000 for a full-time academic year appointment in 2013-2014.
+Academic year assistantship stipends are being determined for 2016-17 and will be dependent on the hours of assignment and the length of the appointment as noted below.
+All graduate assistants must be enrolled full-time (8 master's level or 6 doctoral credits per semester.
+A limited number of competitive Doctoral assistantships pay $15,000 for a full-time academic year appointment.
 Please note that the stipend is earned income and subject to federal and state taxes and withholdings.

 |Number of Graduate Credits Paid for by Graduate Assistantship|

 |Up to $4,625/academic year appointment||10||8 or more (5xx/6xx)||6|

 **International Students please note that the Bureau of Citizenship and Immigration Services (BCIS) regulations require that international students take a full-time load of eight credits per semester regardless of appointment hours.